The Kids in the Hall (TV series): Synopsis

 The show originated in Canada, and the content was at times edited slightly for U.S. broadcast tastes.
 Sketches mocking religion were sometimes cut down or removed, necessitating the addition of material from other episodes to round out the half-hour.
 Some US channels censored the occasional nudity as well, such as when Foley revealed to Thompson he had inexplicably grown breasts.
 Among the more controversial sketches was the final sketch of Season 1, "Dr. Seuss Bible", in which the troupe tells the story of Jesus Christ's crucifixion in the style of children's author Dr. Seuss.

 Though the show occasionally featured guest actors (notably Neve Campbell and Nicole de Boer well before they became famous), the Kids played nearly all parts, both male and female, themselves.
 The only known special guests to have appeared on the show were comedian Rip Taylor and musician Chris Robinson in cameo roles.
 In contrast to Monty Python, where the members often donned drag to portray older women but usually utilized women such as Carol Cleveland and Connie Booth to play young and attractive female characters, all the Kids regularly played both old and young women; the frequent cross-dressing became one of the show's trademarks.
 Female impersonation had begun during their stage show, because they found themselves writing female characters but had no female member to play them.
 As Thompson explained, "The way we played women ... we weren't winking at the audience ...
 We were never, like, going, 'Oh, look at me!
 I'm a guy in a dress!'
 Never.
 We would always try to be real, and that, I think, freaked people out..."

 The CBC aired the show through its entire run.
 Seasons 1–3 aired on HBO.
 In the fall of 1992, CBS picked up the show and aired it on late-night Fridays showing repeats, while HBO aired new episodes of season three.
 In 1993, CBS aired new episodes starting with season four.
 The final season aired on Fridays after Late Show with David Letterman.
 The series finale aired in November 1994.
 In January 1995, it was replaced with The Late Late Show.

+In addition to the troupe's core members, other writers for the series included Diane Flacks, Norm Hiscock, Andy Jones, Garry Campbell, Paul Bellini and Brian Hartt.